Back in 1781, Mozart wandered into Vienna’s Deutschordenshaus, where his boss (the Archbishop of Salzburg) was staying, argued

 He decided to stay in the city as a freelance composer, musician, and teacher, and so a legendary partnership began…Mozart and Vienna, which go together like Beethoven and Vienna.
 Or Schubert and…, well, you get the message.
 It truly is a city of music.

-Use the map below, photo slideshows, notes, links, and more for a Mozartean meander through the streets of Vienna to the places he lived and performed in, and to the many memorials to his genius.
+Use the map below, photos, notes, links, and more for a Mozartean meander through the streets of Vienna to the places he lived and performed in, and to the many memorials to his genius.

 All the locations shown on the map are described below.